ajay9634/Ajay-prefix/README.md

   (some emu doesn't support `Partial Automatic Installation` then follow this method)

 1. Open `Ajay_prefix.exe` as archive by Z archiver or rename extension to zip.
-2. Extract `Ajay_prefix` folder your desired installation drive (e.g., D: , F:). (don't extract it  into any subfolder)
+2. Extract `Ajay_prefix` folder to your desired installation drive (e.g., D: , F:). (don't extract it  into any subfolder)
 3. Navigate to:
        selected_drive:\Ajay_prefix\
 4. Execute the `.bat` file in that folder to complete the installation.